14 Best Lakes in Europe

 Nestled in the heart of the French Alps, the third largest lake in France has earned a reputation as one of the cleanest lakes in Europe.
 With a depth of just 82 meters, Lake Annecy is shallow compared to other European lakes, but it makes up for it with its breathtaking, clear blue waters, perfect for swimming.

-Lake Annecy is surrounded by snowcapped mountains and plenty of sandy beaches.
+One of the most beautiful lakes in France, Lake Annecy is surrounded by snowcapped mountains and plenty of sandy beaches.
 It's a stunning contrast of colors and textures that continues as you explore the many lakeside medieval villages.

 In winter, Lake Annecy transforms into a winter fairy tale, with surrounding valleys and mountains perfect for cross-country skiing, snowshoeing, and even paragliding on sunnier days.

-- Top-Rated Things to Do in Annecy
+- Read More: Top-Rated Things to Do in Annecy

 8. Lake Garda, Italy

 Italy's largest lake sits on the edge of the Dolomites, a perfect location for outdoor enthusiasts looking to hike, cycle, or just explore.
-The town of Sirmione is one of the most popular destinations around the lake, where the 13th-century Scaligero Castle and a few medieval churches are the main attraction.
+The town of Sirmione is one of the most popular destinations around Lake Garda, where the 13th-century Scaligero Castle and a few medieval churches are the main attraction.
 From here, visitors can take ferries to other towns such as Riva, popular with sailing aficionados.

 Lake Garda is also home to several islands, including the famous Isola del Garda.
 Once used as a Roman burial ground, it's now home to a Venezian neo-Gothic villa surrounded by formal manicured gardens.